dms3-fs/go-dms3-fs/docs/experimental-features.md

 ---

-## ipfs urlstore
+## dms3fs urlstore
-Allows ipfs to retrieve blocks contents via a url instead of storing it in the datastore
+Allows dms3fs to retrieve blocks contents via a url instead of storing it in the datastore

 ### State
 experimental.